gracemann365/gracemann365/README.md

 ---
 ## 💲 Who Is David Grace ?

-### Im a Software Engineer , I strive to stay as stack- and domain-agnostic , but I must confess I have a unintentional affinity for Enterprise Payment Infrastructure & Agentic Crypto Payments
+### Im a Software Engineer , I strive to stay as stack- and domain-agnostic , but I must confess I have an obesssion for Enterprise Payments Infrastructure & Agentic Crypto Payments
 ---

 ### 💲 How I Build ( Full Lifecycle Engineering ) ?